syedfawzulazim/CSE-Stcok-Exchange/README.md

 # CSE-Stcok-Exchange
-All the data about CSE companies using Web Scrapting.
+All the data about CSE companies using Web Scraping.